Mel Tucker

-Melvin Tucker II (born January 4, 1972) is an American football coach and former player.
-He is currently the head football coach at Michigan State University, a position he has held since 2020.
-Previously, Tucker served as the head football coach at Colorado for the 2019 season.
+Melvin Gene Tucker II (born January 4, 1972) is an American football coach and former player.
+He was the head football coach at Michigan State University from 2020 to 2023.

 Tucker was the interim head coach for the Jacksonville Jaguars of the National Football League (NFL) for the final five games of the 2011 season.
 He has worked as the defensive backs coach at Ohio State and Alabama and as the defensive coordinator for both the Chicago Bears of the NFL and the University of Georgia.

 In November 2021, Mel Tucker became one of the highest-paid coaches in college football history, receiving a guaranteed 10-year, $95 million contract from Michigan State, the third-largest contract ever given to a football coach at a public university.
+In September 2023, following allegations of sexual harassment, Tucker was fired by Michigan State.

-Early life
+Early life and player career

-Tucker was born in Cleveland, Ohio.
+Tucker was born in Cleveland.
 He attended Cleveland Heights High School where he was a football standout.
 He then attended the University of Wisconsin–Madison, where he played defensive back for the Wisconsin Badgers football team.
 He graduated in 1995 with a degree in agricultural business management.
 He signed a contract with the Hamilton Tiger-Cats of the Canadian Football League after graduation but fell ill during training camp due to chickenpox and was cut from the team.
-After the CFL, he sold meat from the trunk of his car as a job after college.

 Coaching career

 NCAA

 Tucker began his coaching career in 1997 as a graduate assistant for Michigan State under head coach Nick Saban.
 In 1999, he served as a defensive backs coach for the Miami University Redhawks and then in 2000 followed Saban to Louisiana State University to fill the same position with the LSU Tigers.
-In 2001, he became defensive backs coach for the Ohio State under coach Jim Tressel.
+In 2001, he became defensive backs coach for Ohio State under coach Jim Tressel.
 In 2002, Tucker was the defensive backs coach as Ohio State won a national championship, and in 2004 he was made co-defensive coordinator.